The formulas tool is very useful to make advanced editions on large amounts of posts.

 =MATH("$current_value$ + 10")

-Increase the products prices by $ 10.
+Increase the prices of the products by $ 10.

 =MATH("$current_value$ * 1.1 "")

-Increase the products prices by 10%.
+Increase products prices by 10%.

 =MATH("$current_value$ + ( 0.234343898 * 0.1) – 29 / 28 "")